Thanksgiving is a day full of family, friends, football and, most importantly, food — turkey, pies and an array of Thanksgiving side dishes.

 If your Thanksgiving menu seems stuck on buttery potatoes and candied yams, it might be time for some Thanksgiving health tips and holiday inspiration.

-That’s why these Thanksgiving side dishes will be a welcome addition to your table.
+That’s why these Thanksgiving side dishes will be welcome additions to your table.
 Not only are they delicious, but they’re made from real, whole food ingredients.

 You won’t catch any “cream of” soups or bags of stuffing here.
 If you’re looking to shake up your traditional Thanksgiving dinner, you’re sure to find a few favorite new Thanksgiving side dishes here.